Is the Yamaha U1 made in Japan?

-I’ve been stocking Yamaha U1 pianos for about 7 years now and I am often asked whether they are made in Japan, Indonesia, China… or Milton Keynes!
+I’ve been stocking Yamaha U1 pianos since 2004 and I am often asked whether they are made in Japan, Indonesia, China… or Milton Keynes!
 So I thought I’d make this little page to help other people find the answer to this common question.

 I’ve given a slightly waffly, long-winded answer below so I thought I’d give a quick summary to start with just in case you are in a hurry.
 Here you go:

 Summary: The Yamaha U1 has been made in Japan for decades but more recently Yamaha have started to use local factories all over the world for their U1 production.
 Up until a couple of years ago, your brand new Yamaha U1 would have been made by Kemble for Yamaha in the Kemble factory in Milton Keynes.
 But Kemble have now closed that factory and moved their production out to Indonesia (oh dear!) so I’m not exactly sure where the new UK ones are made any more.
 I suspect/hope it is Japan but I need to do more research.
 What I am certain of is that all of my own reconditioned Yamaha U1 pianos which I have in stock are 100% genuine Japanese made pianos.

 There you go.
 That’s your quick summary.
 I’ll now waffle on a little bit about issues relating to this question in general.